espocrm/documentation/docs/administration/moving-to-another-server.md

 ### Step 2.
 Backup your database

-The data stored in the database (MySQL, MariaDB) should be backed up.
+The data stored in the database (MySQL, MariaDB or PostgreSQL) should be backed up.
 Please, follow this [recommendation](backup-and-restore.md#step-2-backup-database).

 ### Step 3.
 Copy files and database backups to another server